-These gluten free minty sugar cookies are a family favorite that would be the hit of any cookie exchange party this holiday season.
+These gluten free mint sugar cookies are a family favorite that would be the hit of any cookie exchange party this holiday season.

 Holiday Sugar Cookies